As salaam alaykum!

 During the last third of Ramadan, one should recite more Qur’an and remember Allah more often, even constantly.

 The last ten days are also known for I’tikaf (spiritual retreat).
-The Rasul Allah (saw) used to perform I’tikaf in the mosque during the last ten days of Ramadan, barely sleeping during that time.
-I’tikaf requires a total devotion to Allah; it is a sort of vacation with Him.
+Rasul Allah (saw) used to perform I’tikaf in the mosque during the last ten days of Ramadan, barely sleeping during that time.
+I’tikaf requires a total devotion to Allah (swt); it is a sort of vacation with Him.
 The time is spent worshiping, performing extra Salah (ritual prayers), reciting Qu’ran, making Zikr (remembrance of Allah) and du’as (supplications).
-One should leave behind the cares of this world, and even eat and sleep in the mosque.
+One should leave behind the cares of this world, and even eat and sleep in the mosque, if available.
+One can also do this in your residence if there is a place there for seclusion.
 Those who cannot perform I’tikaf for ten days, should try to do it for a shorter time, if only for one night or a day or two.

 Laylat Al-Qadr also occurs during the last ten days of Ramadan.
-The Rasul Allah (saw) said,
+Rasul Allah (saw) said,

 “Any Muslim who stands in Prayer during Laylat Al-Qadr out of faith and sincerity, his previous sins will be forgiven.”

-In North America the last ten days will begin on Monday, June 4, insha’allah.
+In North America the last ten days will begin on the evening of May 24, insha’allah.